proximax-storage/cpp-xpx-storage-user-app/README.md

 The options are:<br>
 `Rename`: To rename the download channel.<br>
-`Top-up`: To allows you to choose a download channel and perform top up.<br>
+`Top-up`: To allows you to choose a download channel and perform a top up.<br>
 `Copy channel key`: To allows you to copy the download channel's key for your needs.<br>
 `Channel info`: To see the download channel information (download channel name, ID, drive ID, replicators assigned, keys, and prepaid amount).<br>